-Turkey Vultures have been increasing in number across North America since the 1966, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 18 million with 28 percent spending some part of the year in the U.S., 9 percent in Mexico, and 1 percent breeding in Canada.
+Turkey Vultures increased in number across North America from 1966 to 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 18 million with 28% spending some part of the year in the U.S., 9% in Mexico, and 1% breeding in Canada.
 The species rates a 5 out of 20 on the Continental Concern Score.
 Turkey Vulture is not on the 2014 State of the Birds Watch List.
-These birds were threatened by side-effects of the pesticide DDT.
-Today they are among the most common large carnivorous birds in North America.
+These birds were threatened by side-effects of the pesticide DDT, but today they are among the most common large carnivorous birds in North America.
 However, because they live on rotting meat, like California Condors, they can fall victim to poisons or lead in dead animals.
 The main concern is lead shot that ends up in carcasses or gut piles left by hunters.
 The animals eat the shot and eventually suffer lead poisoning.
 Other threats include trapping and killing due to erroneous fears that they spread disease.
 Far from it, vultures actually reduce the spread of disease.

 Resident to long-distance migrant.
 Some Turkey Vultures in the southern United States are year-round residents.
 Birds in the northeast migrate short distances southward, to North Carolina through Louisiana.
 Western birds migrate much farther, with large numbers (more than a million) moving through Central America and in some cases as far as Venezuela, Colombia, and Ecuador.